 - Corrine Logan - diagnosed at just 23 months, this young woman has experienced diabetes as a toddler, a child, a teen, and now transitioning into adulthood.
 Yep, she even performed “The No-Hurty Dance” with her kindergarten classmates when an injection did not hurt.
 Life Hack: creating the fashionable supplies that her own pre-teen self desperately needed, in the form of Pumpstash, a comfortable, discreet option to hold an insulin pump and Continuous Glucose Monitor (CGM).

-- Joanne Milo - a Southern California based D-blogger, author and passionate advocate who's a devotee of Nightscout/CGM in the Cloud; she did some recent product reviews for us here at the 'Mine.
+- Joanne Milo - a Southern California based D-blogger, author and passionate advocate who's a devotee of Nightscout/CGM in the Cloud; she did some recent product reviews for the 'Mine. on #WeAreNotWaiting tech tools as well as inhaled insulin Afrezza.
 Life Hacks: setting up Nightscout, exchanging unused D-products within the support group, and making her own medical ID bracelets for herself and anyone who asks... they even come with matching earrings!

 - Betsy Ray - a type 1 herself, parent of a type 1 child, professional nutritionist and “diabetes optimal wellness expert.”
 She’s also an Eli Lilly 50-year silver medalist, and a cyclist who's “always on the hunt for products and services that improve my experience as a diabetic athlete.”
 Life Hacks: we loved the way she mounted a Dexcom CGM receiver onto her bike for better data-viewing while riding, but of course we're impressed in how she's a founding winner of the Eli Lilly “Inspired by Diabetes” competition and founder of her own Diabetes Activist awareness and education group.

 CONGRATULATIONS TO ALL!
 You'll be hearing from us soon with details on your Summit participation.